TruongQToan/Automatically-flip-cards/README.md

 ##### OR
 2. Use the installation code: 631932779
 ## Liscence
-This add on use code of Mutagen library to get lengths of mp3 files.
+This add on uses code of Mutagen library to get lengths of mp3 files.
 Mutagen is licensed under the GPL version 2 or later.